 - the great cerebral vein of Galen has a posterosuperior relation to the gland,

 - and the posterior commissure, the cerebral peduncle and the cerebral aqueduct of Sylvius lies anteroinferiorly.

-Bilaterally, the vertebral arteries arise from the first part of the subclavian artery and travels cranially, receiving anastomosing tributaries from the ascending cervical artery (a branch of the inferior thyroid artery) along the way.
+Bilaterally, the vertebral arteries arise from the first part of the subclavian artery and travels cranially, receiving anastomosing branches from the ascending cervical artery (a branch of the inferior thyroid artery) along the way.
 The left and right vertebral arteries anastomose at the level of the root of the hypoglossal nerve (CN XII), to form the basilar artery (which runs along the pons).
 At the level of the root of the oculomotor nerve (CN III), the basilar artery bifurcates to form the posterior cerebral artery and the superior cerebellar artery.
 The former vessel forms an anastomosis with the internal carotid artery by way of the posterior communicating artery.
 After the anastomosis, it gives off a posterior medial choroidal artery that drains to the choroid plexus of the third ventricle, which provides the pineal gland with oxygenated blood.